-The foreign exchange sliding point mainly occurs in the entry and stop loss operations, and will not appear in the exit after profit.
+The forex sliding point mainly occurs in the entry and stop loss operations, and will not appear in the exit after profit.
 When entering the market, there is a price sliding point that traders can accept, but if there is a stop loss sliding point, the losses caused and the psychological burden on traders are relatively more severe.

-The phenomenon of sliding points in foreign exchange trading has advantages and disadvantages in different situations.
+The phenomenon of sliding points in forex trading has advantages and disadvantages in different situations.
 Those who prefer to set stop losses and short trades result in gains and losses, while those who prefer to set stop profits and short trades result in gains and losses.
 Those who prefer to hang orders often earn less or lose more than they gain.

-1. Market quotation gap
+1. Market Quotation Gap

 Under normal circumstances, liquidity is sufficient and market quotations are continuous.
 However, when the market fluctuates sharply or there is a large amount of direct entry and exit, a price fault will occur, leading to a sliding point.

-2. Network latency
+2. Network Latency

-Generally speaking, foreign exchange trading involves banks providing quotes to traders, and traders providing quotes to customers.
+Generally speaking, forex trading involves banks providing quotes to traders, and traders providing quotes to customers.
 When a customer makes a transaction, the transaction instructions arrive at the dealer's server and are forwarded to the banking system for transaction at the bank.
 During this transmission process, there is often a slight delay that may not be visible in normal times.
 However, once encountering a highly volatile market, if the server cannot handle it, a delay will occur and a sliding point will occur.

-3. Insufficient liquidity
+3. Insufficient Liquidity

 Liquidity refers to the degree to which an asset or security can be bought or sold in the market.
 In low liquidity markets, the number of buyers and sellers is relatively small, and order execution may be affected, leading to slippage points.

-4. Manipulation by foreign exchange brokers
+4. Manipulation by Forex Brokers

-5. Excessive transaction volume
+5. Excessive Trading Volume

 1. Normal sliding point: Normal sliding point is caused by market fluctuations and insufficient liquidity.
 Under normal circumstances, brokers will do their best to ensure that your order is executed at the best price, but due to rapid market changes, sometimes it may not fully match your requirements.